jawebada/libmbb/docs/HSM.md

 All these backends rely on a convention:

-The first element of the context structure of the hsm given to `mhsm_start_timer` must be an array of timer structures, one structure per `event_id`.
+The first element of the context structure of the HSM given to `mhsm_start_timer` must be an array of timer structures, one structure per `event_id`.
 Additionally, they assume that custom *timer* events are defined first, i.e., the first timer event corresponds to `MHSM_EVENT_CUSTOM`.
 The